- Could someone clarify the member discount?

 Keep your membership cards even though you have used up your BookStore discounts to use for Members Only entry at the first night of each Book Sale and to take advantage of the Book Sale coupons on the back of your membership card.

-The BookStore is open until 7:30 p.m. on Tuesdays, thanks to the generosity of our volunteers.
+The BookStore is open until 7:30 p.m. on Mondays, thanks to the generosity of our volunteers.
+Please check the home page for current BookStore hours.

 If we don't have the book you are looking for, the BookStore staff is happy to take requests based on title or subject matter.
 We are not able to take requests such as "any book by Nora Roberts" or "any book by James Patterson" because the sheer volume of books by some authors would take up a prohibitive amount of our time – and yours.
 Requests are held for 30 days, at which time you are welcome to renew your request.
 Our staff will check incoming donations for your item and give you a call if the book comes in.
 We can then hold the book for you for 7 days.
 Notifications can only be provided within the 510 area code.